civiccc/voter-verifier-py/README.md

 info to one or more voter registration records.
 The most interesting entrypoints is the `match_many` routines in `matching.py`.

-For further documentation and rationale see -
+For further documentation and rationale see:
 ***REMOVED***

 By nature, the algorithm filters rather little and ranks rather much.